Zxhjlk/Phase2Project/README.md

 <h3 align="center">Expanding Into the Film Industry</h3>
 </div>
 <p>
 This project explores box office data to analyze what metrics are associated with well performing movies.
-[PG Rating, Genre, Franchising]
+The metrics we settled on are Age rating, Genre, and Franchising.
 </p>

 ## Data